SAP-samples/teched2023-DA260/exercises/ex0/README.md

 ## Summary

-Now you have created your SAP DWC Trial account.
-The DWC trial account gives you access to an empty space in which you can perform the subsequent exercise steps
+Now you have created your SAP Datasphere Trial account.
+The SAP Datasphere trial account gives you access to an empty space in which you can perform the subsequent exercise steps

 Continue to - [Exercise 1 - Load data from SAP HANA Cloud](../ex1/README.md)